 SEMRush offers not one, but four keyword research features.

 Like Ahref, to get access to the keyword research tools, you need to purchase the whole package which comes with tools to support every aspect of your business.

 With three different plans, SEMRush’s pricing ranges from $119.95 to $449.95 per month.

-Here is an informative article comparing Ahref and SEMRushto help you get a better understanding of both.
+Here's an informative article comparing Ahref and SEMRush to help you get a better understanding of both.

 Using these tools to better understand your keywords and how to use them will give every SEO beginner an extra edge over the rest of the competition.

 As Bill Gates once said, “Content is King!”